At a Glance

-Lackawanna College’s Certified Medical Administrative Assistant Certificate Program provides students with the skills to become medical office assistants and begin their healthcare careers in less than six months.
+Lackawanna’s program provides students with the skills to become medical office assistants and begin their healthcare careers in less than six months.

-The Medical Administrative Assistant Certificate Program consists of a combined total of 136 class/lab hours and runs in conjunction with the Certified Clinical Medical Assistant program.
+The Medical Administrative Assistant certificate program consists of a combined total of 136 class/lab hours and runs in conjunction with the Certified Clinical Medical Assistant program.
 Course schedules may vary depending upon which location you attend.

 Once completing the coursework, students will be placed in a clinical externship consisting of a minimum of 70 hours in a clinical setting.